louisdevie/komoe/README.md

 A static site generator

 > [!NOTE]
-> Check out the 0.4 branch if you're looking for the code of the last stable version.
+> Check out the 0.4 branch if you're looking for the code of the latest stable version.

 ## Projects